WouterJansen/Shoob_AI/README.md

 * Install PulseAudio ```sudo apt-get install pulseaudio```
 * Go to ```python-pulseaudio``` and run ```sudo python setup.py install```
 * Make sure PulseAudio starts on launch as follows ```sudo pulseaudio --daemonize=no --system --realtime``` (for example with ``` sudo crontab -e```
+* Run neoPixelAudioReact.py as ```sudo python neoPixelAudioReact.py``` to test if all works.
+It will print out any problems found.

 # Requirements
 * Raspberry PI running Raspbian
 * a 12 LED Neopixel ring connected as in the picture below:
   ![raspberry-pi-neopixel]

+# Notes
+*
+# References
+* Using PulseAudio in Python: http://freshfoo.com/posts/pulseaudio_monitoring/
+* Using NeoPixel on Raspberry Pi: https://learn.adafruit.com/neopixels-on-raspberry-pi/overview